pflanze/spaceInvaders/README.md

     /usr/bin/ld: cannot find /usr/lib/llvm-10/lib/clang/10.0.0/lib/linux/libclang_rt.msan-i386.a: No such file or directory

-then it's because you're on a 32 bit system and msan only works on 64 bit systems?
+then it's because you're on a 32 bit system--apparently msan only works on 64 bit systems.
 The library would be part of the `libclang-common-9-dev` package for clang-9, for example, which should be installed already after installing clang-9.

 You'll want to install `gdb`.